Thinking you might want to cut hair for a living? Fantastic! It’s fun, rewarding, the money is quite good, and the job prospects are great.

 There is a reason hardly any barbers go back to school to get dual licensed – they don’t get any new abilities, legally.
 On the other hand, we can hardly count all of the cosmetologists who are trying to find the time and money to go back to barber school, just to be able to shave.

-These days we hair people have so many continuing education options that if you want to be a barber and a banging colorist, or be able to execute a killer blowout, or cut long layers perfectly, there are intensive classes for that.
+These days we hair people have so many continuing education options that if you want to be a barber and a banging colorist, or be able to execute a killer blowout, or cut long layers perfectly, there are intensive classes for that, and educators all over the internet.
 The level of instruction for all of the more cosmo-specific skills when you are in school is so surface-level (there is a lot to cover in those 1500 hours), you will get far more value out of one-off classes.

+(UPDATE: the job market is a different animal now in 2022 than it was in 2014 when this was written, this whole next section is updated!)
 As of 2012, in the US there were almost 12 times more licensed cosmetologists than barbers.
 While the job market for stylists is good, if you are a barber who is a marginally responsible person (show up on time, sober, etc.) with at least average skills, you can find a job anywhere, anytime.
-Almost every barbershop we know of is having a hard time finding good barbers.
+We hardly know any barbershops anywhere that are fully staffed, not just in Illinois.

 We will admit, this post is a bit self-serving.

-As we count down the last 14 months until we open our own shop, (2016 UPDATE: been open over a year and we’re sort of killing it these days – 2020 UPDATE: almost a dozen people work here these days ye gods) our worries are not about whether we can create a successful business, not about whether we will find enough clients to stay afloat, our worries are about when (considering our history and current client rosters, it is not an if) we get busy enough that we will need to find additional staff.
+As we count down the last 14 months until we open our own shop, (2016 UPDATE: been open over a year and we’re sort of killing it these days – 2020 UPDATE: almost a dozen people work here these days ye gods) (2022 UPDATE: that was too much, we are back to a little bigger than our original plan with 5 chairs, and it’s we have some semblance of lives again) our worries are not about whether we can create a successful business, not about whether we will find enough clients to stay afloat, our worries are (now and always have been), about simply finding enough staff.

 Will we be able to find any barbers?
 And if so, will they be any good?
 Will they fit in with our shop?
-(2016 UPDATE: it took a week to fill up beyond capacity, and we found some more barbers eventually! – 2020 UPDATE: so many barbers, what a family this place has grown) We will cross that bridge when we come to it, but in the meantime, this world needs more barbers!
+(2016 UPDATE: it took a week to fill up beyond capacity, and we found some more barbers eventually!)
+We will cross that bridge when we come to it, but in the meantime, this world needs more barbers!

 It doesn’t matter whether you decide on barbering or cosmetology, we cannot encourage you strongly enough to thoroughly check out both options.
 Or it could be that you have been thinking about a career change, or a career as opposed to a job.
 We want you too.